-We suggest that you make sure to dry the vegetable thoroughly after getting it out of the fridge and washing it carefully to remove all the nasty residues it may have obtained from your fridge.
+We suggest that you make sure to dry the vegetable thoroughly after getting it out of the fridge and washing it carefully to remove all the bad residues it may have gotten from your fridge.
 The cleaner the vegetables, the better it will be as it somehow makes the taste and appearance fresher.
-Also, drain the vegetables enough before you add it to your cooking.
-It brings it back to the original state, therefore makes it look fresh and new.
+Also, if the vegetables are drained enough before you add it in your cooking, it brings it back to the original state, therefore makes it look fresh and new.

-Did you know that pochero is famous in Spanish recipes and Filipino tables and other countries?
+Did you know that pochero is not just famous in Spanish dishes and Filipino tables but also with other countries?

 Like for example, in Andalusia, it is commonly referred to as peasant soup.
 They originally stew meat with all the available vegetables they have at home and serve as a soup.
-They serve its meat leftovers as a main dish like croquettes.
+Its meat leftovers are usually served as main dish like croquettes.

-For example, in Rio de la Plata Puchero, they cook pochero primarily with beef.
-Unlike in the Philippines, beef in Argentina, Uruguay, and Paraguay are plentiful and cheaper.
-With this, beef pochero is more popular than pork and chicken meat.
+For Rio de la Plata Puchero, they cook puchero primarily with beef.
+Unlike in the Philippines, beef in Argentina, Uruguay and Paraguay is plentiful and cheaper.
+With this, beef puchero is more popular than pork and chicken meat.

-In Spain, the Puchero dish is called Cocido, which means “to boil.”
-They cook different types of meat like chicken, pork, beef, and fish slowly under low heat for several hours.
+In Spain, the Puchero dish is called Cocido which basically means “to boil”.
+They cook different types of meat like chicken, pork, beef and fish slowly under low heat in several hours.
 Ingredients added vary per region, depending on its abundance in the place.

-Although we have provided some troubleshooting tips above, we also want you to look at these tips before cooking the dish.
+Although we have provided some troubleshooting tips above, we also want you to take a look at these tips before cooking the dish.

-- Remember to prepare the ingredients beforehand by washing them and drying them thoroughly to be ready when you need to stir-fry them.
+- Remember to prepare the ingredients beforehand by washing it and drying it thoroughly so they will be ready when you need to stir-fry them.
 This goes the same with meat.

-- Do not overcook vegetables as the crisp and natural nutrients will vanish over a high and long heating process.
+- Do not overcook vegetables as the crisp and natural nutrients of it will vanish over a high and long heating process.

-- Lastly, boil the meat properly before adding seasoning, as other than salt and seasoning ingredients, meat flavor adds saltiness and enough taste to the whole dish.
+- Lastly, boil the meat properly before adding seasoning, as other than salt and seasoning ingredients, meat flavor also adds saltiness and enough taste to the whole dish, as well.

 Best Served With

-We Filipinos love decadent dining as much as we enjoy simple food.
-You can serve Chicken Pochero with the following:
+We Filipinos love rich dinning as much as we enjoy simple food.
+Pocherong Manok can be served best with the following below:

 - Rice – This is the usual pair of Filipinos with viand.
-It is perfect when served hot and well cooked.
+It is best served hot and well cooked.

 - Eggplant Sauce – This is eggplant cooked well with tomato sauce.
-This can be a very good side dish for Chicken Pochero.
+This is can be a very good side dish for Pocherong Manok.

-- Cool drinks – Because Chicken Pochero has hot soup or sauce, it is nice to compliment it with cool drinks after, such as fruit juices or carbonated drinks.
+Cool drinks – Because Pocherong Manok has hot soup or sauce, it is best to compliment it with cool drinks after such as fruit juices or carbonated drinks.

-Indeed, Chicken Pochero is a straightforward yet rich dish that Filipino can enjoy.
+Indeed, Pocherong Manok is a very easy yet rich dish which Filipino can really enjoy.
 The variety of ways to cook the dish makes it simple to prepare for every type of cook.
-The saging saba makes this dish unique and will make you eat like Pinoy!
+The saging saba makes this dish unique and will definitely make you eat like pinoy!

 Its variations make it easier for every type of Juan to enjoy the dish, whether you are a vegetarian or a conventional eater.
-With its ingredients’ flexibility, you can mix and match the elements you like and the components you have available at home.
+With the flexibility of its ingredients, you can mix and match the ingredients you like and ingredients you have available at home.

-Next time you ran out of ideas on what to prepare for your next dinner, special occasions, and even how to impress your guests at home, you now know how to cook Chicken Pochero!
+Next time you ran out of ideas on what to prepare on your next dinner, special occasions and even how to impress your guests at home, you now know how to cook the best Pocherong Manok!

 For more delicious recipe, visit Eat Like Pinoy!